Joaquín Torres-García: Works

-Mon Repos frescoes (1914)
+Mon Repos frescoes

+Frescoes Torres-Garcia created in 1914 in his home built in the surrounding suburbs of Barcelona.

 Palau de la Generalitat (1913-1917)

 The Joaquín Torres-García Hall in the Palace of the Generalitat of Catalonia houses the frescoes painted by the artist on the walls of Salon Sant Jordi from 1912 to 1916, commissioned by President of the Council and the Commonwealth of Catalonia Enric Prat de la Riba.
 Torres-García worked on the first mural for 13 days, beginning on 28 July 1912, and it was unveiled on 13 September of that year.
 The four completed frescoes are entitled La Catalunya Eterna (Catalunya Eternal), L'Etat d'Or (The Golden Age), Les Muses (The Muses) and Lo temporal no es mes que simbol (The Temporal is Nothing But a Symbol).
 The murals were hidden from 1926 to 1966.